microsoft/AddingSpeechToBots/JFK-Example/README.md

     These files include the basic functionality of the bot but without speech capabilities.
 These files are described in the next section.

-1. Open `appsettings.json` and enter the required values.
+1. Open `appsettings.json` in the `wwwroot` folder and enter the required values.

     - **botFilePath** and **botFileSecret** can be found in the Application Settings blade of your Web App Bot (scroll down to the Application Settings heading).
 Copy these values into the `JFKHooverBotTemplate.txt` file for later use.